13 Best Watches for 2026: What Experts Recommend

 Everyday value: Slightly thicker than a no-frills three-hander, the RA-AK00 has a reassuring presence without drifting into bulky territory.
 Its automatic movement keeps time reliably, and the overall design can hold its own next to watches costing several times more.
 Few pieces at this price offer the same mix of function, style, and value.

-13. Best Open Heart Watch of 2025: Bulova Classic Sutton
+13. Best Open Heart Watch: Bulova Classic Sutton

 At around $300, the Bulova Classic Sutton brings open-heart elegance into the affordable luxury range.
 The exposed aperture on the dial reveals the heartbeat of the movement, while the exhibition caseback lets you admire it in full.